rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 ## Introduction

-Autoscaling has always been the center of gravity for cloud business that requires dynamic scaling capabilities for their dynamic needs.
-With Red5 Pro autoscaling we have
+Autoscaling has always been the center of focus for cloud business that requires dynamic scaling capabilities for their dynamic traffic needs.
+Uptill now, with the past Red5 Pro autoscaling versions we have addressed scaling needs of small and medium size systems.
+However as the streaming industry grows, there are always going to be use cases that require colossal scaling to match a very high consumer base.
+There are large businesses with even larger infrastructures that require hundreds and thousands of servers in a cluster relaying streams from publishers to subscribers with unpredictable network speeds across the globe.

-What about even larger businesses with even larger infrastructures that require hundreds and thousands of servers in a cluster relaying streams from publishers to subscribers with unpredictable network speeds across continents.
+To be able to cater such use cases & businesses Red5 Pro autoscaling has evolved from `version 2` to a more matured  `version 3` which is now capable of scaling out in capacity for even larger traffic base and at the same time scaling across bandwidths to provide a more consistent experience for subscribers of different bandwidths.

 ## Relays

 ### Stressed out origins

-With such a use case, we realized the bottleneck of a simple **origin-edge** cluster.
-One could connect only so many edges an origin before the origin got stressed-out, thereby reducing true scalability for extra large systems.
+With such high scale and high demand systems in mind, we realized the bottleneck of a simple **origin-edge** cluster was that, one could connect only so many edges an origin before the origin got stressed-out (cpu & memory-wise), thereby reducing true scalability for extra large systems.

 For sake of discussion, let us assume a system, where we need to support `100,000` subscribers for a ingest stream.
 The capacity of each edge is about `100` and the origin capacity is about `50`.
 Each publisher connected to the origin reduces the capacity by stresses other resources such as CPU, Memory etc. Adding an edge to the origin creates a path for subscription and at the same time reduces the original capacity even further.
 Eventually, we reach a point where the origin capacity is at its last breath and we need to add more edges to support more subscribers but that's not possible anymore.